 Like Margaret Corbin, Deborah Sampson grew up in hardship.
 After being orphaned as a child, she was sent into indentured servitude to pay off her mother’s debt.
 But hardship didn’t stop her from finding ways to learn how to read and write.
 Her brilliance allowed her to earn a living as a teacher after her indentured contract was over.

-Shot in battle, and worried that her identity would be discovered, she attended her wounds and removed a bullet from her leg with a penknife and sewing needle.
-Fortunately for her, when the army found out she was a woman, she was honorably discharged and her husband was the only man to receive a widower’s pension from the Revolutionary War.
+Shot in battle, and worried that her identity would be discovered, she attended her own wounds and removed a bullet from her leg with a penknife and sewing needle.
+Fortunately for her, when the army found out she was a woman, she was honorably discharged, and her husband was the only man to receive a widower’s pension from the Revolutionary War.

 These four women were just a few of many more women who contributed to the American Revolution.
 They were our Founding Mothers, working hand in hand with the Founding Fathers to secure a future of freedom and liberty for all.

 The American Revolution is one of the most momentous turning points in the world’s history.
 Prior to the founding of America, subjects lived under the tyranny of kings and emperors.
 The ideas of individual rights and liberty were practically non-existent in much of human history.
-We today, enjoy our freedom because these men and women fought for these rights.
-Let us not forget their names and contribution to the cause of human freedom.
+We, today, enjoy our freedom because these men and women fought for these rights.
+Let us not forget their names and contributions to the cause of human freedom.

 Being informed is sexy.
 Get an unbiased news breakdown of everything you need to know in politics, pop-culture, and more in 60 seconds or less.